-- There is adequate space to install the T&P Relief Valve discharge pipe and that it can be piped to a separate drain (and not into the drain pan). - There is adequate access and space around the water heater for future maintenance.
+- There is adequate space to install the T&P Relief Valve discharge pipe and that it can be piped to a separate drain (and not into the drain pan, unless otherwise allowed by state and local codes). - There is adequate access and space around the water heater for future maintenance.

-The water heater is installed vertically.
+The water heater is installed vertically